nguyenlykhanhlinh/Chatbot_QAGenerate_AzureOpenAI/README.md

 2.Azure OpenAI API Key
 3.Python environment with required packages installed _Steps:_
-Clone the repository
+1.Clone the repository
-Set up environment variables using Dotenv
+2.Set up environment variables using Dotenv
-Install dependencies: npm install
+3.Install dependencies: npm install
-Run the application: npm run dev
+4.Run the application: npm run dev
-Visit http://localhost:3000 to interact with the chatbot _Hosted Version_
+5.Visit http://localhost:3000 to interact with the chatbot _Hosted Version_
 If you prefer not to set up locally, you can use the hosted version of QAGenerate AzureOpenAI at example-hosted-link.